AbhiGowdaIndia/kubernetes/ResourceQuota_and_limits/README.md

   **kubectl appy -f Pod-and-Deployment-RQ.yaml**

   * After this if we try to create more tha 2 pods, it will create only 2 pods and remaining pods will be in pending state.
   * Suppose, if a deployment contains 4 replicas of a pod, it will create only 2 pods and remaining 2 will be in pending state.
   * we can only create only 2 deployments, if we try to create more tha 2 deployments, those will be in pending state.
+  * We can use **count/pods** in special cases like **When using scopes or scopeSelector**, example
+    &nbsp;&nbsp;spec:
+    &nbsp;&nbsp;&nbsp;&nbsp;hard:
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;count/pods: "2"
+    &nbsp;&nbsp;&nbsp;&nbsp;scopes:
+    &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;- BestEffort